Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 Ensuring equal access to organ transplants

-In September 2018, OCR received a complaint alleging that an individual with an intellectual disability was in need of a heart transplant, but a doctor on staff at the University of North Carolina (UNC) Health Care System determined that the persony was not a good candidate for heart transplant because of developmental learning disabilities and because the individual did not live independently.
-OCR was able to reach a successful resolution and UNC Health Care agreed that the individual’s medical records will be amended to clarify eligibility to be considered for placement on the transplant list.
+In September 2018, the U.S. Department of Health and Human Services Office for Civil Rights (OCR) received a complaint alleging that a doctor on staff at the University of North Carolina (UNC) Health Care System determined that an individual in need of a heart transplant was not a good candidate for the transplant simply because they had developmental learning disabilities and they did not live independently.
+OCR reached a successful resolution and UNC Health Care agreed that the individual’s medical records would be amended to clarify eligibility to be considered for placement on the transplant list.

 OCR’s commitment